-Which assets you see and are able to access through the tree is determined by the permissions granted to you by your CS administrator.

-To access assets using the site plan tree
+Note Which assets you see and are able to access through the tree is determined by the permissions granted to you by your CS administrator.
+To access assets using the site plan tree 1.
+Log in to the site you want to work with.
+De Ledee is site plan tree is site plan to work with.

-- 1. Log in to the site you want to work with. - 2.
-In the navigation pane, click the Site Plan bar.
+2. In the navigation pane, click the Site Plan bar.